aws/aws-toolkit-vscode/README.md

 selected account/region.
 This does not represent all resources available in your account, only a sub-set of those resource types supported by the plugin.
 [Learn More](https://docs.aws.amazon.com/console/toolkit-for-jetbrains/aws-explorer)
-* **Authentication** - Connect to AWS using static credentials, credential process, or AWS SSO.
+* **Authentication** - Connect to AWS using static credentials, credential process, AWS Builder ID or AWS SSO.
 [Learn more about authentication options](https://docs.aws.amazon.com/console/toolkit-for-jetbrains/credentials)

 ### Services